2020 Autumn Tour of Northern Japan

 Tour type: Signature

-Explore Nikko’s UNESCO-listed Shinto shrine
+Explore Nikko’s UNESCO-listed shinto shrine

-Stroll Kakunodate, a splendidly intact samurai-era town
+Stroll Kakunodate, a splendidly charming samurai-era town

 Wander along Oirase’s scenic riverbank track

-Experience 360-degree panoramas of stunning autumn colour
+Experience 360-degree panoramas of stunning autumn colour at Lake Towada

 Cruise the pine-tree covered islands of Matsushima Bay